Artemas-Muzanenhamo/party-reservation/README.md

 ## Design
 <img src="https://user-images.githubusercontent.com/29547780/91648722-e94c2e80-ea62-11ea-8e1c-5157bc36b6db.png" alt="#"/>

+## The Problem
+Consumer microservices typically are bound to know or have some level of knowledge about the domain of the Producer microservice especially when the communication between a Consumer microservice and a Producer microservice is done via HTTP.
+The problem of really not coupling your microservices becomes a challenge especially in the case when there are more Producer microservices that the Consumer microservice depends on.

+## The Goal
-So the idea here is that we can decouple microservices with kafka.
-The other great thing is that the producing microservice will not have to care what type technology/stack/language the consumer uses as the consumer will only just consume/take messages from kafka.
+So the idea here is that we can decouple microservices with through messaging as opposed to communication via HTTP.
+The other great thing about this approach is that the producing microservice will not have to care what type technology/stack/language the consumer uses as the consumer will only just consume/take messages from kafka.
 The *Reservation-Entry* service is the producer and sends messages to Kafka and the *Confirmation* service is the consumer application which will consume messages from Kafka and send Server Sent Events to the client.

+The *Reservation-Entry* service is a Reactive Spring Application that uses the normal Spring Kafka to publish data onto the Kafka queue that our *Confimation* service will consume.

-The *Confirmation* service is a Reactive Spring application that uses the [Project Reactor](https://projectreactor.io/) Reactor Kafka library to consumer from kafka reactively and send data to the client reactively.
+The *Confirmation* service is a Reactive Spring Application that uses the [Project Reactor](https://projectreactor.io/) Kafka library to consume from kafka reactively and send data to the client reactively.

 ## Swagger